CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ## **Withdrawing**

-*The Regulator will grant allowance to the PegKeeper to withdraw crvUSD from the pool when:*
+*The Regulator will grant allowance to the PegKeeper to withdraw crvUSD from the pool if the following requirements are met.
+If any of these conditions are not met, the function will return 0, causing the transaction to ultimately revert:*

-- Withdrawing is not paused (can be checked with the `is_killed` method).
+- **Withdrawing is not paused**: This is checked using the `is_killed` method.
+If withdrawing is paused, no crvUSD can be removed from the pool.
-- The aggregated crvUSD price is less than 1.0 (`10**18`).
+- **Aggregated crvUSD price is less than 1.0**: The crvUSD price, obtained from the `aggregator` contract, must be above 1.0 (`10**18`).
+If the price is equal to or below 1.0, withdrawing crvUSD is not allowed.
-- `get_p` (AMM state price) and `price_oracle` (AMM EMA Price Oracle) are within a certain deviation range (`price_deviation`).
-This check is done to prevent spam attacks.
+- **Price consistency check**: The `get_p` (current AMM state price) and `price_oracle` (AMM EMA Price Oracle) must be within a specified deviation range (`price_deviation`).
+This is to prevent spam attacks by ensuring that the current price is not significantly deviating from the oracle price.

-*If the above requirements are not met or a invalid input address for `_pk` was given, the function will return 0, and the transaction will ultimately revert.*

 ### `withdraw_allowed`